cthorpe1/travel-map/README.md

 [x]  On login, fetch markers and store in markerState.
 Then populate Markerlist and AllTrips components with markers from redux
 [x]  Dispatch action on marker click to retrieve country info and populate??
 [] Redo authentication
+[x] Create new grid container for user's containers
+[] Create new reducer for user's containers
+[] Hook new reducer up into Redux and add relevent state []

 [x] User sees Map
 [x] Toggleable side drawer with dynamic content